Saigō Jūdō: Government official

 House of Saigō Jūdō, in Kamimeguro, Tokyo.
 Photograph by Hugues Krafft in 1882.

+In May 1878, the day Ōkubo Toshimichi was assassinated in Tokyo, Saigō was reportedly among the first to reach the scene; he is said to have wrapped Ōkubo's body in a blanket himself and had it carried back to Ōkubo's residence in his own carriage.

 Saigō held a string of important positions in the Itō Hirobumi cabinet, including Navy Minister (1885, 1892–1902).
+As Navy Minister he was credited with building up the young Imperial Japanese Navy largely by delegating to and promoting capable subordinates such as Kabayama Sukenori and Yamamoto Gonnohyōe, rather than directing naval policy in detail himself.

 As Minister of Home Affairs, Saigō pushed strongly for the death penalty for Tsuda Sanzō, the accused in the Ōtsu incident of 1891, and threatened Kojima Korekata should the sentence be more lenient.

 In 1892, he was appointed to the Privy Council as one of the genrō.
 In the same year, he founded a political party known as (国民協会, Kokumin Kyōkai).

 In 1894, Saigō was given the rank of admiral, in recognition of his role as Navy minister, and his peerage title was elevated to that of marquis.

 In 1898, the Imperial Japanese Navy bestowed upon him the honorary title of Marshal-Admiral.
 The rank is equivalent to Admiral of the Fleet or Grand Admiral.
+Over the course of his career he served as Navy Minister on four separate occasions, totalling roughly ten years in the post.

 Personal life

-Saigō’s former residence (once in Meguro, Tokyo) is registered as an Important Cultural Property by the Japanese government and is now at the Meiji-mura historical park outside of Inuyama, Aichi Prefecture.
+Saigō's former residence (once in Meguro, Tokyo) is registered as an Important Cultural Property by the Japanese government and is now at the Meiji-mura historical park outside of Inuyama, Aichi Prefecture.
 Saigō also owned a cottage in Yanagihara (present-day Numazu), Shizuoka Prefecture.
 Saigō Jūdō was the first person in Japan to own a race horse.

 Gensui the Marquis Saigō died in 1902 and was buried in the Tama Cemetery in Fuchū in Tokyo.